jimburton/hordle/README.md

 ## Hints

+So far we have created a simple word-guessing game.
+The first step towards creating a solver for it is to find all words that can match a given set of constraints.
 If we have a list of words we can filter it against the constraint provided by a pair of a `Char` and a `CharInfo` value.

 ```haskell
 findWords :: (Char, CharInfo) -> [Text] -> [Text]